 A new concept was introduced with the Protective Security Act

 A new concept was introduced with the new law: security-protection classified data.
-A security protection classified information is information that is classified as secrecy * in accordance with the Public Access to Information and Secrecy Act and which also concerns activities of importance to Sweden's security or which are covered by an international commitment on security protection for Sweden.
+A protective security classified information is information that is classified as secrecy* in accordance with the Public Access to Information and Secrecy Act and which also concerns activities of importance to Sweden's security or which are covered by an international commitment on protective security for Sweden.

 *Secrecy is the term for information that is not to be disclosed and therefore does not become publicly available.
 A secrecy information entails a duty of confidentiality for those who have or have been given a position on the information.

-Security protection classified information shall be divided into security protection classes based on the damage that disclosure of the information may cause to Sweden's security:
+Protective security classified information shall be divided into protective security classes based on the damage that disclosure of the information may cause to Sweden's security:

 - Qualified Secret - Extremely Serious Damage